thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 You may boot and test |SOF| on a target machine or VM.
 Current target Intel platforms include: |BYT|, |CHT|, |HSW|, |BDW|, |APL| and |CNL|.

-There is also support for NXP i.MX8 platform.
+There is also support for NXP i.MX8/i.MX8X platforms.

 Build SOF binaries
 ******************